SwiftWindz/Rust-Practice/README.md

 # RustLearning
 🦀Rust Learning

+Activities from:
-Activities from The Rust Programming Language by Steve Klabnik/Carol Nichols and Rust For Beginners Course by Jayson Lennon.
+  - The Rust Programming Language by Steve Klabnik and Carol Nichols
+  - Rust For Beginners Course by Jayson Lennon